Strength Training for Seniors?

 Fibromyalgia – Muscle or musculoskeletal discomfort, stiffness, and localized tenderness at particular points on the body define this rheumatic condition.

-Type 2 Diabetes – It is a condition in which cells cannot properly use blood sugar (glucose) for energy.
-When cells become insensitive to insulin, blood sugar levels rise to dangerously high levels.
+Type 2 Diabetes is when cells cannot properly use blood sugar (glucose) for energy.
+When cells become insensitive to insulin, blood sugar levels are dangerously high.

 What is common in all these illnesses except for these bombastic words?

 All these can be cured or kept under check with strength training.